NFL Playoffs Preview: Pittsburgh Steelers At Kansas City Chiefs — AFC Divisional Round

 Neither Pittsburgh’s Ben Roethlisberger nor Kansas City’s Alex Smith had an extremely impressive 2016 regular season at quarterback, but they will both be forced to step up as offensive leaders on Sunday if they expect to advance to the AFC Championship game against the New England Patriots or Houston Texans.
 But the Chiefs defense will have another major threat to try to contain on Sunday: Le’Veon Bell.

-During the regular season, Bell rushed for over 1200 yards and was good for another 600+ yards receiving.
-In last week’s game against the Dolphins, Le’Veon rushed for 167 yards on 29 carries (averaging 5.8 yards/carry), scored two touchdowns and didn’t fumble the ball once.
+During the regular season, Bell rushed for over 1,200 yards and was good for another 600-plus yards receiving.
+In last week’s game against the Dolphins, Le’Veon rushed for 167 yards on 29 carries (averaging 5.8 yards/carry), scored two touchdowns, and didn’t fumble the ball once.

 If Ben Roethlisberger is firing on all cylinders and Le’Veon Bell continues to be a pain in his opposition’s side, then the Pittsburgh Steelers may leave Kansas City with an upset victory.
 According to the most recent Vegas odds, the Kansas City Chiefs are considered a one-point favorite over the Pittsburgh Steelers.
 The over/under is set at 43.5.